haouech/node_dropbox_sync/README.md

 # node_dropbox_sync

 # Prerequisites
-You must have all these installed:
+You need to have all these installed:

 -node js